Now Reading:

 Colorway

 Colorway is another term used for color patterns seen on the shoe.
 Most of the time we get shoes of the same model that are differentiated through the specific color pairing done with each release.
-While some colorways focus on the specific shades, there are some sneakers that base colorway names from their real-life inspiration.
+While some colorways focus on specific shades, there are some sneakers that base colorway names from their real-life inspiration.
 Chunky Dunkys, anyone?

 DS